 Legal requirements relating to the collection, storage, handling, and transfer of personal data continue to evolve.
 For example, in May 2018 the General Data Protection Regulation (GDPR) became effective in the European Union (EU).
 The GDPR imposed strict requirements on the collection, use, security, and transfer of personal information in and from EU member states.
 Under GDPR, fines of up to 20 million Euros or up to four percent of the annual global revenues of the infringer, whichever is greater, could be imposed.
 Although GDPR applies across the European Union, local data protection authorities still have the ability to interpret GDPR, which may create inconsistencies in application on a country-by-country basis.
-Furthermore, with the United Kingdom's (UK) transition out of the EU as of January 1, 2021, we may encounter additional complexity with respect to data privacy and data transfers to and from the UK under the UK GDPR.
-Other countries, such as Brazil and South Africa, have also enacted data protection laws analogous to GDPR.
+Furthermore, with the United Kingdom's (UK) transition out of the EU as of January 1, 2021, we may encounter additional complexity with respect to data protection laws analogous to GDPR.
 We have implemented controls and procedures, including a team dedicated to data protection, to comply with the requirements of GDPR/UK GDPR and analogous laws.
 However, these new procedures and controls may not be completely effective in preventing unauthorized breaches of personal data.